Trans-Saharan slave trade: Slavery in the post-Gaddafi Libya

-Since the United Nations-backed and NATO-led overthrow of Libyan leader Muammar Gaddafi's regime in 2011, Libya has been plagued by disorder and migrants with little cash and no papers have become vulnerable.
+Since the beginning of the Libyan Civil War of 2011, that saw the overthrow of Muammar Gaddafi's regime by NATO-backed anti-Gaddafi forces, Libya has been plagued by instability and migrants with little cash and no papers have become vulnerable.
 Libya is a major exit point for African migrants heading to Europe.
-The International Organization for Migration (IOM) published a report in April 2017 showing that many of the migrants from West-Africa heading to Europe are sold as slaves after being detained by people smugglers or militia groups.
+The International Organization for Migration (IOM) published a report in April 2017 showing that many of the migrants from West Africa heading to Europe are sold as slaves after being detained by people smugglers or militia groups.
 African countries south of Libya were targeted for slave trading and transferred to Libyan slave markets instead.
 According to the victims, the price is higher for migrants with skills like painting and tiling.
 Slaves are often ransomed to their families and in the meantime until ransom can be tortured, forced to work, sometimes to death and eventually executed or left to starve if they can't pay for too long.
 Women are often raped and used as sex slaves and sold to brothels and private Libyan clients.
 Many child migrants also suffer from abuse and child rape in Libya.